eversoneliasg/100-days-of-python/day007/README.md

+# Day 7

 The day was dedicated to the hangman project.

-We will work with everything we saw:
+We worked with everything we had studied so far:

 - For & While Loops
 - IF/ELSE
 - Lists